 3.1 Membership.
-All nurses working under this Agreement on its effective date who are then members of the Association and all nurses who become members of the Association during their employment by the Employer shall remain members for the life of the Agreement.
+All nurses working under this Agreement on its effective date who are then members of the Union and all nurses who become members of the Union during their employment by the Employer shall remain members for the life of the Agreement.

-Nurses hired on or after November 1979 may not be required to join the Association as a condition of employment but within thirty-one (31) days from the date of hire shall pay to the Association an amount of money equivalent to the regular Association dues as agency fees.
-Those nurses who choose not to join the Association or pay an agency fee based on a bona fide religious preference shall pay the same amount of money to a non-religious charity.
-The Association will accept the receipts as Association dues.
-Failure to comply with this condition shall, upon the written request of the Association, result in the discharge of the nurse.
-The requirement to join the Association and remain a member in good standing shall be satisfied by the payment of regular dues uniformly applied to other members of the Association for the class of membership appropriate to employment in the bargaining unit.
-The Association shall notify the Employer in writing of the failure of any nurse to become or remain a member in good standing in violation of this Article.
-No request for termination shall be made by the Association until at least fourteen (14) days after the sending of the aforementioned notice.
+Nurses hired on or after November 1979 must join the Union as a condition of employment within thirty-one (31) days from the date of hire or shall pay Union agency fees_in an amount determined annually by the Union.
+Nurses with a bona fide religious objection to joining the Union shall monthly pay an amount of money equivalent to dues to a non-religious, non-labor 501(c)(3) charity and will provide monthly receipts of payment to the Union; nurses must choose this option thirty-one (31) days from date of hire.
+Management will neither discourage nor encourage nurses to join the Union.
+Failure to comply with this condition shall, upon the written request of the Union, result in the discharge of the nurse.
+The requirement to join the Union and remain a member in good standing shall be satisfied by the payment of regular dues uniformly applied to other members of the Union for the class of membership appropriate to employment in the bargaining unit.
+The Union shall notify the Employer in writing of the failure of any nurse to become or remain a member in good standing in violation of this Article.
+No request for termination shall be made by the Union until at least fourteen (14) days after the sending of the aforementioned notice.